 The objective of this project is to identify how much official development assistance (ODA or aid) goes to Kenya, Uganda and Zambia; how much of this aid is disability relevant and disability inclusive (e.g. CRPD complaint) and how much goes to psycho-social disability projects globally by what donors and through which implementing partners with a particular focus on Kenya, Uganda and Zambia.
 The data and analysis will inform an advocacy paper Validity is planning to publish in May 2021.

 In 2019, Development Initiatives (DI) created a keyword search methodology which examined records from the Creditor Reporting System (CRS) for projects which contained titles or descriptions which indicated that the purpose was relevant to individuals with disabilities up to and including 2017.
 In February 2020, the OECD DAC released the 2018 compendium of international aid in the CRS.
 This release of the CRS contains a new marker for the ‘inclusion and empowerment for people with disabilities’.
 The marker asks donors to indicate whether individual projects are one of ‘principally’, ‘significantly’ or ‘non-targeted’ for the purpose of the inclusion and empowerment of people with disabilities, much in the same way that previous project markers function—such as the gender empowerment marker, or the Rio markers.
+Projects classed as ‘principal’ are projects with a primary and direct aim relevant to persons with disabilities and ‘significant’ are projects with a partial but still direct aim relevant to persons with disabilities.

-This project will combine analysis of the DAC’s new disability marker and a revised keyword methodology to quantify overall ODA, disability-relevant and inclusive ODA, and ODA relevant to persons with psycho-social disabilities in Kenya, Uganda and Zambia.
-This analysis will use the OECD DAC data for 2019.
+This project will combine analysis of the DAC’s new disability marker and a revised keyword methodology to quantify overall ODA, disability-relevant ODA, and ODA relevant to persons with psycho-social disabilities in Kenya, Uganda and Zambia.
+This analysis used the OECD DAC data for the period 2015-2019.

 Overall aid to Kenya, Uganda and Zambia